xiah17/xiah17/README.md

 ## 🌱 About me

-- A Passionate Developer Who Enjoys Building Creative Projects and Solving Complex Problems.
+- A Passionate Developer Who Enjoys Building Creative Projects and Solving Problems.
 Exploring New Technologies To Create Efficient and Scalable Solutions.

 ## 👩‍💻 Technologies
 <p align="center">